epfl-lara/leon/doc/installation.rst

 Leon requires quite a few dependencies, and you will need to make sure everything is correctly set up before being able to build it.
-Leon is probably much easier to build on Unix-like plattforms.
+Leon is probably much easier to build on Unix-like platforms.
 Not to say it is impossible to build on Windows.
 But some scripts used to run and test the system are shell script and you will need to manually port them to Windows if you wish to use Windows.